 The additions of PHPA introduce freshly hydrated and dissolved long-chain molecules of PHP A, replenishing the longer molecules that have been shear-degraded or depleted by adsorption on solids.
 These longer chains appear to be key in the inhibition process.

 The material-balance product-concentration calculation works fine as long as new volume additions are made regularly.
 When additions cease, the longer-chain PHPA’s in the system usually will continue to deplete and shear-degrade to a level less effective for shale inhibition.

 Another concern with this mud system is that it is perceived as being solids-intolerant.
 This certainly will be the case if drill solids are allowed to build in the system until all PHP A is consumed.
 If no excess PHPA is available to encapsulate, then any new reactive solids that enter the system will disperse and start to form bridging flocculation structures, as illustrated in Fig. 3.
 This will result in very high viscosities.
-Adding new PHPA may reduce viscosity by steric stabilization if the solids problem is not out of hand.
-If too much solids surface is generated, adding new PHPA will only increase the viscosity further by bridging flocculation of the solids in the system.
-The key is never to let PHP A deplete or allow low-gravity solids to exceed 5 vol % .
+Adding new PHPA may reduce viscosity by steric stabilization if the problem of the solid is not out of hand.
+If too much solids surface is generated, adding new PHPA will only increase the viscosity further by bridging the flocculation of the solids in the system.
+The key is never to let PHP A deplete or allow low-gravity solids to exceed 5 vol %.